Office: SEEC S232

 Ph.D.
-1994 University of Colorado
+1994 University of Colorado, Political Science

-Roger Pielke, Jr. has been on the faculty of the University of Colorado since 2001.
-He is a Professor in the Environmental Studies Program and a Fellow of the Cooperative Institute for Research in Environmental Sciences (CIRES).
-Roger's research focuses on science, innovation and politics.
-In 2011 he began to write and research on the governance of sports organizations, including FIFA and the NCAA.
-Roger holds degrees in mathematics, public policy and political science, all from the University of Colorado.
-In 2012 Roger was awarded an honorary doctorate from Linköping University in Sweden and was also awarded the Public Service Award of the Geological Society of America.
-Roger also received the Eduard Brückner Prize in Munich, Germany in 2006 for outstanding achievement in interdisciplinary climate research.
-Before joining the faculty of the University of Colorado, from 1993-2001 Roger was a Scientist at the National Center for Atmospheric Research.
-He is also author, co-author or co-editor of seven books, including The Honest Broker: Making Sense of Science in Policy and Politicspublished by Cambridge University Press (2007) and The Climate Fix: What Scientists and Politicians Won’t Tell you About Global Warming(2010, Basic Books).
-His most recent book is Righful Place of Science Series, Disasters and Climate Change (2014, Consortium for Science, Policy & Outcomes).
-He is currently working on a book on sport in society.
+Roger Pielke, Jr. has been on the faculty of the University of Colorado since 2001, where he teaches and writes on a diverse range of policy and governance issues related to science, innovation, sports.
+In 2012 Roger was awarded an honorary doctorate from Linköping University in Sweden and was awarded the Public Service Award of the Geological Society of America.
+In 2006, Roger received the Eduard Brückner Prize in Munich, Germany in 2006 for outstanding achievement in interdisciplinary climate research.
+Roger served as a Senior Fellow of The Breakthrough Institute from 2008 to 2018.
+He has been a Distinguished Fellow of the Institute of Energy Economics, Japan since 2016.
+Before joining the faculty of the University of Colorado, from 1993 to 2001 Roger was a Scientist at the National Center for Atmospheric Research.
+At the University of Colorado, Roger founded and has directed the Center for Science and Technology Policy Research and the Sports Governance Center.
+His books include The Honest Broker: Making Sense of Science in Policy and Politicspublished by Cambridge University Press (2007), The Climate Fix: What Scientists and Politicians Won’t Tell you About Global Warming(2010, Basic Books) and The Edge: The War Against Cheating and Corruption in the Cutthroat World of Elite Sports (Roaring Forties Press, 2016).
+His most recent book is The Rightful Place of Science: Disasters and Climate Change.

 Roger Pielke is not accepting any new graduate student applications at this time.